 Similarly, the Carondelet Connector spurs north off the River des Peres Greenway at the intersection of Interstate 55 and Germania Avenue.
 You can walk or ride your bike and connect to all of the businesses at Loughborough Commons as well as Carondelet Park near the YMCA.

 Great Rivers Greenway received a CMAQ (Congestion Mitigation & Air Quality) grant of $1.5 million to extend the River des Peres Greenway from the Shrewsbury/Lansdowne MetroLink station to Francis R. Slay Park in the City of St. Louis.
-Preliminary design is complete and the design team is addressing comments and preparing for additional meetings with city partners.
-Structural review, design of the Lansdowne Bridge and additional public engagement will continue in 2016.
-There was an open house on March 9, 2016 for people to learn more about this new 1.5 mile greenway extension.
+There was an open house on March 9, 2016 for people to learn more about this new 1.8 mile greenway extension.

 A second open house for this project was held on October 12, 2016.
 Thank you very much to everyone who came out to learn more about the project!

 - Click here to view the presentation from the October 12, 2016 open house.

 - Click here for a fact sheet about the project.

 Construction on the Lansdowne to Francis R. Slay Park portion of the greenway began March 13, 2017.
 Click here to learn about the lane closures that will be required for this construction.